SimenVangen/fruitwatch/README.md

 ## What It Does

-A drone uploads images to the platform.
-The backend runs YOLOv8 inference, classifies each fruit as ripe or unripe, attaches GPS coordinates, stores everything in a database, and feeds a harvest prediction engine.
-The frontend displays all of this on an interactive map with charts, weather forecasts, and harvest timelines.
+An image from a drone or Raspberry Pi camera is uploaded to the platform.
+The backend automatically runs the right models based on farm type, classifies each fruit as ripe or unripe, detects plant diseases, attaches GPS coordinates, stores everything in a database, and feeds a harvest prediction engine.
+The frontend displays all of this on an interactive map with charts, weather forecasts, scan galleries, and harvest timelines.

 **The full pipeline:**

 ```
-Drone Image → YOLOv8 Detection → GPS Positioning → SQLite DB → Harvest Prediction → React Dashboard
+Image → Farm Type Lookup → YOLOv8 Fruit Detection + Plant Disease Classifier
+     → GPS Positioning → SQLite DB → Harvest Prediction → React Dashboard
 ```

 ---